Freight Forwarding at Heathrow: Your UK Road-Leg Partner

 What we do not offer: Radioactive material (Class 7) and explosives (Class 1) are not handled.
 We also do not offer NPPV (Newt Proof Personnel Vehicle) endorsements or developed vetting for security-sensitive cargo.
 For these specialist areas, we'll recommend appropriately licensed partners.

 Lithium batteries—the most common air-freight hazmat: Lithium ion batteries require careful packaging, labelling, and segregation.
-You'll have already ensured IATA-compliant packaging and documentation.
+You'll have already ensured IATA-certified (partner carriers) packaging and documentation.
 Our role is to transport the shipment securely from consignor to CFS, keeping the packaging sealed and documentation intact.
 A typical lithium shipment might be 50 kg of batteries in a Class 9 box, requiring DG stickers, documentation, and driver training.
 We handle hundreds of these movements per year.
 See our detailed hazardous goods service for more.

 The UK dangerous goods logistics market is tightly regulated by the Health and Safety Executive (HSE) and the Office of Rail and Road (ORR).
 Non-compliance can result in prosecution, vehicle impoundment, and loss of operating licence.
 Our ADR training and compliance record ensure that your cargo moves safely and legally, protecting both your licence and your customer relationships.